Reviewing Corvus Gold (KOR) & The Competition

-Corvus Gold (NASDAQ: KOR) is one of 67 publicly-traded companies in the “Gold & silver ores” industry, but how does it weigh in compared to its rivals?
-We will compare Corvus Gold to related businesses based on the strength of its profitability, risk, valuation, analyst recommendations, earnings, institutional ownership and dividends.
+Corvus Gold (NASDAQ: KOR) is one of 67 publicly-traded companies in the “Gold & silver ores” industry, but how does it weigh in compared to its competitors?
+We will compare Corvus Gold to related companies based on the strength of its earnings, valuation, analyst recommendations, risk, institutional ownership, profitability and dividends.

+Corvus Gold has a beta of 1.45, suggesting that its stock price is 45% more volatile than the S&P 500.
+Comparatively, Corvus Gold’s competitors have a beta of 1.00, suggesting that their average stock price is 0% more volatile than the S&P 500.

 Profitability

-This table compares Corvus Gold and its rivals’ net margins, return on equity and return on assets.
+This table compares Corvus Gold and its competitors’ net margins, return on equity and return on assets.

 |Net Margins